Karan24-8/AI-ML-Core-Project/README.md

-Project: Neural Networks from Scratch (MNIST Project)
+I. Project: Neural Networks from Scratch (MNIST Project)

 - In this project, I have built a Neural Network from Scratch for classifying handwritten digits.
 - Note: No Neural Network built-in libraries have been used.

+II.
 Files:-

 - Data Set: MNIST dataset.
 - Data Set Classification: 42000 training set (train.csv) + 28000 test set (test.csv)